anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 #### Signaling

 The following definitions apply to any instantiation of DNS-SD including DNS-SD via mDNS as defined in
 {{DNS-SD}}, but also via unicast DNS, for example by registering the necessary DNS-SD Resource Records (RR) via {{I-D.ietf-dnssd-srp}} (SRP).

-The requirements in this document do not guarantee interoperability when using DNS-SD, instead, they need to be amended with deployment specific specifications / requirements as to which signaling variation, such as mDNS or unicast DNS with SRP is to be supported between initiator and responder.
+Because of the different options of how to run DNS-SD, the requirements in this document do not guarantee interoperability when using DNS-SD.
+One side could use unicast DNS-SD, the other mDNS, and there may be no mapping between the two.
+Therefore the recommendations in this document need to be amended with deployment specific specifications / requirements as to which signaling variation, such as mDNS or unicast DNS with SRP is to be supported between initiator and responder.
 When using unicast DNS (with SRP), additional mechanisms are required to learn the IP / IPv6 address(es) of feasible DNS and